Radboud of Utrecht

 Saint Radbod (or Radboud) (before 850 – 917) was bishop of Utrecht from 899 to 917.

 Life

 Radboud was born around the middle of the 9th century from a noble Frankish family near Namur.
 His mother was of Frisian origin and a descendant of the Frisian king Radboud (died in 719).
 Radboud began his studies under the care of his maternal uncle Günther, Archbishop of Cologne, from 850 until his deposition in 863.
 After that Radboud continued his studies at the court school of the Western Frankish king Charles the Bald (843- 877), whose chaplain he became.
+Much of his life was devoted to study and science.

 After Charles's death, he presumably became a Benedictine monk in the famous Saint-Martin convent of Tours.
 In 899 Radboud was elected bishop of the diocese of Utrecht with the permission of Emperor Arnulf of Carinthia (887-899).
 Because Utrecht was destroyed by the Normans, he did not live there but in Deventer in the Oversticht, where one of his predecessors had settled.